coollabsio/next-image-transformation/README.md

-# Dynamic Image Resizer
+# Next.js Image Transformation

 It is a drop-in replacement for resizing images with Next.js used in \<Image> component from `next/image`: https://nextjs.org/docs/pages/api-reference/components/image

+## Includes
+1. Next Image Transformation API.
+2. Imgproxy service.

-## How to deploy
+## How to deploy with Coolify
-1. Clone the repository
-2. Copy `.env.example` to `.env` and fill in the environment variables.
-3. Run `docker compose up -d`
-5. Use a reverse proxy to expose the service (port `3000`) to the internet.
+1. Login to your [Coolify](https://coolify.io) instance.
+2. Create a new service and select the `Next.js Image Transformation` template.
+3. Optional: Set the `ALLOWED_REMOTE_DOMAINS` environment variable to the domain of your images (e.g. `example.com,coolify.io`).
+By default, it is set to `*` which allows any domain.
+4. Set the your `<domain>` on the `Next Image Transformation` service.
+5. Deploy your service.

 ## How to use
 1. In next.config.js add the following: